 Use of the Internet and Electronic Media and W&M Computers

 State policy on use of the Internet and electronic communications covers a broad range of devices such as smartphones and social media technologies including Facebook, LinkedIn, blogs, etc. Under the policy, personal use of these technologies is permitted as long as it does not (1) interfere with productivity or performance, (2) adversely affect systems, or (3) imply that the communication is made on behalf of W&M. Find the policy outlining specific requirements and banned activities (pdf).
+As the federal election approaches, please remember that any individual communications about political activity or discourse should be sent from personal accounts and clearly indicate that they are personal statements, not sent on behalf of the university or within the scope of your employment.
+If you are an employee whose position is funded by the federal government, there may be additional restrictions that apply to the manner in which you engage in partisan political activity.
 In addition, the Code of Virginia prohibits the use of W&M-owned or leased computers to access sexually explicit content, except when approved in advance by the Vice Provost for Research and Graduate/Professional Studies.

 Please do not hesitate to contact your supervisor, department head, dean or Office of the Provost.